Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

     data of the corresponding sheet.
 The default value of _sheet_name_ is None and the data node will return all sheets in the provided Excel file when reading it.

--   When the _exposed_type_ is given as parameter, if the _exposed_type_ value provided is `numpy`, the data node will read the Excel file to a numpy array.
-If the provided value is a custom class, data node will create a list of custom object with the given custom class, each object will represent a row in the Excel file.
+-   When the _exposed_type_ is given as a parameter, if the _exposed_type_ value provided is `numpy`, the data node will read the Excel file to a numpy array.
+If the provided value is a custom class, data node will create a list of custom objects with the given custom class, each object will represent a row in the Excel file.
 If _exposed_type_ is not provided, the data node will read the Excel file as a pandas DataFrame.

 ```python linenums="1"